FryingPanGaming/FryingPanGaming.github.io/aboutme.md

 subtitle: Saratigne
 ---

 ## My name is [R E D A C T E D]

-Hint: FMY, Find My Yacht.
+I make things.
+Sometimes they explode.
+Actually, its most of the time.

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch **Find My Yacht**.
+K A B O O O M